 Dr. Chonmaitree is the Associate Director of the UTMB Institute for Translational Sciences Education Office and the Co-Director of TRSP.
-She is Professor in the Departments of Pediatrics and Pathology, Distinguished Teaching Professor, the University of Texas System, member of the Institute for Human Infections and Immunity, Sealy Center for Vaccine Development, the Center for Tropical Diseases, and the Graduate School of Biomedical Sciences.
+She is Professor in the Departments of Pediatrics and Pathology, Distinguished Teaching Professor, the University of Texas System, member of the Institute for Human Infections and Immunity, Sealy Center for Vaccine Development, Center for Tropical Diseases, Graduate School of Biomedical Sciences and the Institute for Translational Sciences.
 Dr. Chonmaitree is a clinician-scientist and board-certified in pediatrics and pediatric infectious diseases.
-She has extensive experiences in patient-oriented research and clinical trials, has studied thousands of children with otitis media and other diseases.
+She has extensive experiences in patient-oriented research and clinical trials.
 Dr. Chonmaitree is internationally recognized for clinical research on virology of otitis media.
-She is funded by the NIH for studying the pathogenesis of virus-induced otitis media, and for mentoring a research fellow.
-She has trained numerous medical students, residents, domestic and international fellows and junior faculty to do clinical research, has participated in various NIH-sponsored research training programs at UTMB, and is the course director of the medical school selective/electives "Translational Research: From bench to bedside" for medical students.
-Dr. Chonmaitree established the Pediatric Infectious Disease Fellowship Program at UTMB for which she directed from 1992 to 2011 and she had chaired the Fellowship Awards Committee of the Pediatric Infectious Diseases Society.
-Dr. Chonmaitree frequently serves on the NIH study sections, special emphasis panels and other scientific advisory committees, including the Expert Panel to update the National Strategic Research Plan on Hearing and Hearing Impairment.
-She currently serves on the American Academy of Pediatrics - Acute Otitis Media Clinical Practice Guideline Subcommittee.
+She serves on the Boards of Directors of both the International Society for Otitis Media (professional) and the Society for Middle Ear Disease (advocacy).
+Dr. Chonmaitree is funded by the NIH for studying the pathogenesis and microbiota of acute otitis media.
+She has trained numerous medical students, residents, domestic and international fellows and junior faculty to do clinical research, and is the course director of the medical school selective/electives "Translational Research: From bench to bedside" for medical students.
+Dr. Chonmaitree frequently serves on the NIH study sections, special emphasis panels and other national committees, such as the NIDCD Expert Panel to update the National Strategic Research Plan on Hearing and Hearing Impairment, the Pediatric Infectious Diseases Society - Fellowship Awards Committee (Chair) and the American Academy of Pediatrics - Acute Otitis Media Clinical Practice Guideline Subcommittee.

 After receiving her M.D. degree from Siriraj Medical School in Thailand, Dr. Chonmaitree did her pediatric training in Birmingham, AL and infectious disease fellowship in Rochester, NY (NIH postdoctoral training grant).
 She has been a UTMB faculty since 1981.
 A reviewer for several scientific journals, Dr. Chonmaitree serves on the Editorial Board of the Pediatric Infectious Disease Journal.
-She has published more than 100 articles and book chapters, and is listed in America’s Top Physicians, Who's Who in Medicine and Health Care and Who's Who in the World.
+She has published more than 150 articles, book chapters and reviews, and is listed in America’s Top Physicians, Who's Who in Medicine and Health Care and Who's Who in the World.
 She is a frequent speaker at national and international meetings, symposia, and advisory boards on the relation between respiratory viruses and otitis media.

 Dr. Freeman is Associate Director of the UTMB Institute for Translational Sciences Education Office and Co-Director of TRSP.
 She holds the Grace Bucksch Gnitzinger Distinguished Professorship in Aging and is a Fellow in the Sealy Center on Aging.
 She is Professor in Internal Medicine, Preventive Medicine and Community Health, and SAHS Rehabilitation Sciences.
 Dr. Freeman received her undergraduate degree magna cum laude in mathematics from Mount Holyoke College and her master's in mathematics from Boston University.
 She earned her Ph.D. from Yale University in epidemiology and public health and has directed and developed studies in health services research for more than 35 years.
 Dr. Freeman was recruited to UTMB in 1992.
 Her recent work is focused on the use of population based healthcare datasets (e.g. Medicare claims, tumor registry data, health surveys) to develop and evaluate measures of health care access, use, and outcomes in diverse populations and clinical settings.
 She also collaborates extensively on interdisciplinary research teams that use these data to identify disparities in receipt of appropriate prevention and treatment services, as well as the mechanisms underlying these disparities.